akcarsten/bitfinex_api/README.md

 ---
 This is a simple Python client for the Bitfinex REST API (V1 and V2).
 It supports public as well as private endpoints.
+An example on how to use this tool to gather historical bitcoin data is documented in [this article.](https://medium.com/coinmonks/how-to-get-historical-crypto-currency-data-954062d40d2d)

 ---
 ## Installation